maoger1006/MOC-Detector-Pytorch1.7/readme/MultiSports.md

 ## Train
 MultiSports dataset is very large, only basketball subclass is used for my scenario.
-Before training and evaluation, you need to filter them out in `base_dataset.py` and `normal_inference.py`
+Before training and evaluation, you need to filter them out in `base_dataset.py` and `normal_inference.py`.

+Width and length of images are resized, so the bounding box values need to be modified when reading in the `ACT.py`, `base_dataset.py`
 ```powershell
 python train.py --K 7 --exp_id Train_K7_rgb_coco_multi_s1 --rgb_model ../experiment/MultiSports/rgb_model --batch_size 2 --master_batch 2 --lr 5e-4 --gpus 0 --num_workers 1 --num_epochs 1 --lr_step 6,8 --dataset multisports --split 1
 ```